 You want to be able to explain to your audience what they will be receiving when they join your list.

 Providing detailed information will allow them the opportunity to decide if they wish to receive emails from you or not.
-Keep in mind that you want people that will be reading what you have to say, not just trashing an unopen email.
+Keep in mind that you want people who will be reading what you have to say, not just trashing an unopen email.

 Once you have someone interested in joining your list, you will want to let them know when they will be able to expect your emails.